-UConn does not permit the use, possession, or distribution of alcohol during any University-sponsored Education Abroad program time, and alcohol is not a reimbursable expense for any program participants, including program leaders.
+UConn does not permit the use, possession, or distribution of alcohol during any University-sponsored Experiential Global Learning program time, and alcohol is not a reimbursable expense for any program participants, including program leaders.
 Participants should also inform themselves and abide by the host country’s laws and customs related to alcohol consumption.

 UConn requires that all participants in programs abroad have adequate international health and security insurance coverage.
 For all programs, UConn will enroll travelers, free of charge, in UConn’s Cultural Insurance Services International (CISI), a leading provider of international health insurance, security services, and worldwide support.
 This plan does not replace health insurance that program participants may already have.
 It supplements domestic plans to cover healthcare-related and security expenses that may arise while traveling outside the United States.